 Degree TypePhDDegree DetailsLouisiana State University, 2008

 Stella Rouse teaches both undergraduate and graduate courses, focusing primarily on minority politics, state and local politics, civic engagement, and scope and methods for political science research.

-Stella Rouse's work is situated within the field of American politics with a specialization in Latino politics and a concentration on minority/identity politics.
+Stella Rouse's work is situated within the field of American politics with a specialization in identity politics.
 Broadly defined, she examines how identities inform behavior both within political institutions and in the mass public.